The total guide to mobile app marketing in 2025

 Why do you need a mobile app marketing strategy?

-Currently, there are a combined 5.5 million mobile apps in the Google Play Store and the Apple App Store combined.
-Thousands of new apps are submitted every month, and 65% of small businesses and pretty much all large corporations have a mobile application.
+Currently, there are 5.5 million apps in the Google Play and the Apple App Store combined.
+Thousands of new apps are submitted each month, and 65% of small businesses and most large corporations have a mobile app.

 The stages of mobile app marketing